Home Sweet Mini Home: 10 Tiny Homes You Can Buy Online

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-If you want the convenience of downsized living but without the effort it takes to construct one from scratch, you’re in luck.
-There are plenty of prefabricated tiny homes available for purchase.
+If you want the convenience of downsized living without the effort it takes to construct something from scratch, check out these prefabricated tiny homes available for purchase.

 Home Depot house kits